Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 • No fluff, filler, or tangents

-The best email copywriting convinces the reader to not only consume the entire email, but to engage with it.
+The best email copywriting convinces the recipient to not only read the entire email but to engage with it.
 In most cases, that means clicking a link in the email — your CTA — and arriving at your desired page to convert on an offer.

 How to Write Email Copy